 A hard copy of your auto insurance policy should be mailed to you by your insurance carrier at or before the policy’s commencement date.

 Some auto insurance companies will also email you this document or provide you with access to it via their own website.
-If you do not have a copy of your policy or know where to find it, contact your auto insurance carrier.
+Contact your auto insurance carrier if you do not have a copy of your policy or know where to find it.

 Auto Policy Coverages

 Within the insuring agreement of your auto policy, your policy components will be listed.
 Your auto insurance policy is more like several smaller policies as each covers different types of circumstances and damages.
-It is vital that drivers understand which types they have elected and what they are covered for.
+Drivers must understand which types they have elected and what they are covered for.
 Coverage types include:

 This is the minimum amount of car insurance coverage a driver can purchase and is legally required by most states.
-Bodily injury liability covers physical damages you may cause to another party while property damage liability covers costs to repair or replace property you have caused damages to.
+Bodily injury liability covers physical damages you may cause to another party.
+In contrast, property damage liability covers costs to repair or replace property you have caused damages to.

-If you are hit by another driver who does not have insurance or does not have adequate amounts of insurance, this type of coverage can help provide for the expenses you face.
-In some states, this coverage is a legal requirement.
+If you are hit by another driver who does not have insurance or does not have adequate insurance, this type of coverage can help provide for the expenses you face.
+In addition, in some states, this coverage is a legal requirement.

-If your car is damaged or lost as a result of something other than a collision, the comprehensive piece of your policy will likely cover it.
+Suppose your car is damaged or lost due to something other than a collision.
+In that case, the comprehensive piece of your policy will likely cover it.
 Comprehensive covers theft, vandalism, hail, fire, flood, hitting wildlife, explosions, and falling objects.

-If your car collides with another car or object such as a building, your claim will fall under the optional coverage piece of collision.
+If your car collides with another vehicle or object, such as a building, your claim will fall under the optional coverage piece of collision.

-Drivers who ensure they understand their auto insurance policy and that all the information is correct on it are making their money work harder for them.
+Drivers who ensure they understand their auto insurance policy and that all the information is correct are making their money work harder for them.

-By doing so, you may choose to add more coverage to have better protection or to drop some types of coverages you do not feel are necessary.
+By doing so, you may add more coverage to have better protection or drop some types of coverages you do not feel are necessary.